rust-lang-deprecated/failure/book/src/fail.md

 - Because it is bound by `'static`, the abstract `Fail` trait object can be downcast into concrete types.

-Every new error type in your code should implement Fail, so it can be integrated into the entire system built around this trait.
-You can manually implement `Fail` yourself, or you can use the derive for Fail defined in a separate crate and documented [here][derive-docs].
+Every new error type in your code should implement `Fail`, so it can be integrated into the entire system built around this trait.
+You can manually implement `Fail` yourself, or you can use the derive for `Fail` defined in a separate crate and documented [here][derive-docs].

 Implementors of this trait are called 'failures'.